geekosaur/xmonad.hs/README.md

-my xmonad configurations. may not be runnable by others at any given time. still undecided whether to put each machine in its own branch or call one of them the master copy...
+my xmonad configurations. may not be runnable by others at any given time. each machine's config is in its own branch.